The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Number densities and mass limits

 The \erass cluster catalog's lower mass limit increases with redshift due to a combination of the lower total flux received and the effect of cosmic dimming of the X-ray surface brightness in more distant clusters.
 Only the most luminous clusters can be detected at high redshifts.
 This behavior is quantified in our X-ray selection function \citep{Clerc2023}.

 An additional inhomogeneous optical selection function can alter the cluster catalog further.
-We examine its effect using the catalogs created with \eromapper in blind mode.
+We examined its effect using the catalogs created with \eromapper in blind mode.
 This mode does not use positional priors.
 Hence, the obtained catalogs allow us to investigate purely optical selection effects.
-Our analysis utilizes the full LS DR9 north and LS DR10 south surveys, making the blind-mode cluster catalog the most extensive to date (see Figure \ref{fig:zscanhisto} and Table \ref{tab:scancat}).
+Our analysis utilized the full LS DR9 north and LS DR10 south surveys, making the blind-mode cluster catalog the most extensive to date (see Figure \ref{fig:zscanhisto} and Table \ref{tab:scancat}).
 The crucial disadvantage is, however, that the selection function is not well known.
 This knowledge is imperative to perform precise cosmological studies, for which \erosita was designed.

 Number densities are computed by dividing the number of clusters per redshift bin by the survey area or comoving volume.
 The usable survey area depends on redshift because of the non-uniform depth of the LS.
-Therefore, we use the dashed curves in Figure \ref{fig:surveyarea} to calculate the redshift-dependent survey area and comoving volume for the \eromapper blind-mode catalogs.
+Therefore, we used the dashed curves in Figure \ref{fig:surveyarea} to calculate the redshift-dependent survey area and comoving volume for the \eromapper blind-mode catalogs.

-\subsection{Construction of Blind-Mode Catalogs}
+\subsection{Construction of blind-mode catalogs}

-As described in Section \ref{sec:merging}, we run \eromapper in blind mode on six independent filter band and survey combinations.
-We do not merge the resulting catalogs because the clusters are not detected at the exact same locations in the different runs.
+As described in Section \ref{sec:merging}, we ran \eromapper in blind mode on six independent filter band and survey combinations.
+We did not merge the resulting catalogs because the clusters were not detected at the exact same locations in the different runs.
 Table \ref{tab:scancat} lists the total number of detected clusters for each run.
-We restrict the blind-mode samples to a reliable redshift range $z_\lambda<z_{\rm vlim}$.
-Moreover, we remove galaxy groups to increase the purity.
-Therefore, we are restricting the richness to $\lambda_{\rm norm}>16$, which corresponds to a halo mass restriction of $M_{\rm 200m}\gtrsim10^{14}$\,M$_\odot$ (see Section \ref{sec:richness} and \citealt{McClintock2018aa}).
+We restricted the blind-mode samples to a reliable redshift range $z_\lambda<z_{\rm vlim}$.
+Moreover, we removed galaxy groups to increase the purity.
+Therefore, we were restricting the richness to $\lambda_{\rm norm}>16$, which corresponds to a halo mass restriction of $M_{\rm 200m}\gtrsim10^{14}$\,M$_\odot$ according to the best-fit scaling relation for DES year 1 data \citep[][see also Section \ref{sec:richness}]{McClintock2019aa}.

-The resulting blind-mode catalog for the $grz$ filter bands contains 140,125 sources, 112,609 + 27,516 from the LS DR10 south and LS DR9 north, respectively.
-Another blind-mode catalog optimized for high redshifts using the $grzw1$ filter bands contains 366,377 sources (273,150 + 93,227).
+The resulting blind-mode catalog for the $grz$ filter bands contains 140\,125 sources, 112\,609 + 27\,516 from the LS DR10 south and LS DR9 north, respectively.
+Another blind-mode catalog optimized for high redshifts using the $grzw1$ filter bands contains 366\,377 sources (273\,150 + 93\,227).
 More details are given in Table \ref{tab:scancat}.

-\subsection{Resulting Catalogs}
+\subsection{Resulting catalogs}